THE ULTIMATE BACK WORKOUT GUIDE

 6) WHAT IS THE BEST DUMBBELL BACK WORKOUT?

-If you’ve got access to a set of dumbbells but not a complete gym, can you still get a good back workout?
+If you’ve got access to a pair of dumbbells but not a complete gym, can you still get a good back workout?

-You can train your back for any goal using dumbbells, including strength, power, hypertrophy, metabolic or total body.
+You can train your back for any goal using dumbbell back exercises, including strength, explosive power, hypertrophy (muscle growth), metabolic or total body.

-Let’s look at one great back exercise for each of these goals.
+Let’s look at some back exercises with dumbbells for each of these goals.

 WEIGHTED PULLUP – STRENGTH

 - Use a dip belt at the gym or a dog leash at home to add extra weight to your waist.

 - Grab the pull-up bar with your palms facing away from you, hands shoulder width apart.

 - First hang straight on the pull-up bar in vertical position and then pull your torso up in a straight line until your chin clears the bar, keeping your core tight and spine stable for all repetitions.

 WHAT MAKES IT EFFECTIVE: The pullup is one of the best back exercises there is, so when you add weight to it, you can build some serious strength.
 It’s also great for challenging your grip strength.